run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/project-management/simple-agile-management/simple-agile-management.md

     priority position.

-### Create lists
+### Creating lists

-1. In each Sprint it will be available a default list of the system:: “To do, In progress and Completed”;
+1. In each Sprint it will be available a default list of the system:: “To do, In progress and Finished”;

-2. To create a new list, click on "+List”, give a title and "Save”.
+2. To create a new list, click on "+List”, name it and "Save”.

     ![list screen](images/figure-2-simple.png)